 The Disclosure of Non-financial Information Act is a Dutch regulation that made reporting on a number of non-financial themes compulsory for companies that qualify as large public-interest entities (grote organisatie van openbaar belang) with more than 500 employees.
 These themes comprise environmental, social and employee issues, as well as anti-corruption, bribery and human rights.
 For each of these themes, companies are obliged to report on the relevant policies, results, risks (including management of these risks), and non-financial key performance indicators.
 The regulation also requires companies to describe their business models in their annual reports.
-We provide all of the information required in the relevant parts of this annual report.
-For transparency purposes only, the reference table in our CSR Supplement provides additional guidance on where to find this information.
+If a legal entity's non-financial information is included in the directors' report of its consolidating parent company, the relevant subsidiary will be exempt from any obligation to disclose non-financial information.
+With the disclosure of non-financial information in Van Lanschot Kempen NV's annual report, Van Lanschot NV is under no obligation to disclose nonfinancial information in this directors' report.